Sean-Jesky/FasterResponceTimesForFirstResponders-PrePublish-/README.md

-here i propose a valid and effective means of decreasing responce times for first responders to save lives on the order of 10,000 a year without hindering traffic flow, only a simple, temporary shifting lanes until the system has been turned off behind the first responders.
+here i propose a valid and effective means of decreasing responce times for first responders to save lives on the order of 10,000 a year without hindering traffic flow, only a simple, temporary shifting lanes until the system has been turned off behind the first responders after which civilian drivers can returned back to their original lane if they wish. results in no traffic being held up for long, if ar all, and forst responders can get to their destination faster than ever before.

 (forgive any fractured thinking, still recovering from major trauma, and still being affected by hate crimes each and every single day still..   -  recovering is going doing super great though, but there is a few things here and there im still working on and i suck at writing online. id prefer on the phone or in person but thats just me, here, its too easy to ramble -> edit -> repeat.)